Skip to main content

 How to Handle a Pop Quiz on CS Fundamentals

 OS, networking, and database trivia comes up in roughly a third of new-grad loops.
-The fastest fix is depth on six core topics: virtual memory, TCP, HTTP, SQL fundamentals, transactions, and big-O. You don't need to memorize every page of the textbook — you need to be able to talk fluently for ninety seconds on the topic when asked.
+The fastest fix is depth on six core topics: virtual memory, TCP, HTTP, SQL fundamentals, transactions, and big-O. You don't need to memorize every page of the textbook; you need to talk fluently for ninety seconds on the topic when asked.

 How do you handle a pop quiz on CS fundamentals?

 Cover six high-value topics in depth, not the whole curriculum in breadth: virtual memory, TCP vs UDP, HTTP basics, SQL fundamentals, ACID transactions, and big-O analysis.
 For each, practice explaining the topic out loud in 90-120 seconds, then practice answering one common follow-up.
-Pop-quiz questions are graded on fluency and reasoning, not encyclopedic recall.
+As of the 2026 hiring cycle, pop-quiz questions are graded on fluency and reasoning, not encyclopedic recall.
+The goal is to talk fluently in your own voice, not to win a trivia contest.
+These rounds show up across the new-grad loop, whether the role leans toward a system design discussion or a straight coding screen.

 What interviewers are actually testing